We research and explore the coolest ghost towns and historic locations in Ohio!

 Classification: small town

-In 1798 Revolutionary War veteran Colonel Alexander Harper (1744 – 1798) & Elizabeth (Bartholomew) Harper (1749 – 1833) settled on the banks of the Grand River & built a grist & saw mill.
+In 1798 Revolutionary War veteran Colonel Alexander Harper (1744 – 1798) and Elizabeth (Bartholomew) Harper (1749 – 1833) settled on the banks of the Grand River and built a grist and saw mill.
 They moved there from Harpersfield, NY which was also named after the family.
-The Harpers are buried with some of their descendants in Harpersfield Cemetery at the corner of SR 307 (N River Rd) & Harper Valley Ln.
-There are also several other Revolutionary War veterans & early families from the town buried there.
-Harpersfield had a post office from 1804 – 1837 & is still a populated area.
+The Harpers are buried with some of their descendants in Harpersfield Cemetery at the corner of SR 307 (N River Rd) and Harper Valley Ln.
+There are also several other Revolutionary War veterans and early families from the town buried there.
+Harpersfield had a post office from 1804 – 1903 and is still a populated area.

 A covered bridge was built in 1868 spanning Grand River.
-At 228 feet, it’s the second longest covered bridge in Ohio & has a small metropark surrounding it.
-The bridge is on the National Register of Historic Places & highlighted by Ohio Historical Marker # 2 – 4 with some of its history.
+At 228 feet, it’s the second longest covered bridge in Ohio and has a small metropark surrounding it.
+The bridge is on the National Register of Historic Places and is highlighted by Ohio Historical Marker # 2 – 4 with some of its history.
 Ashtabula County also has a covered bridge festival at the fairgrounds every year.

-Hartsgrove, OH – (1830 – present farming & merchant town with less residents than in the past)
+Hartsgrove, OH – (1830 – present farming and merchant town with less residents than in the past)

 Classification: small town

-Location: Hartsgrove Township, Ashtabula County – At the intersection of US 6 & SR 534
+Location: Hartsgrove Township, Ashtabula County – At the intersection of US 6 and SR 534

 Hartsgrove is more of a historical community than a ghost town, but aside from the cars rolling by, being in the town square feels more like the early 1900s than the early 2000s.
 The township is also called Hartsgrove but was originally Gladding Township.
-In 1806, John Gladding (1782 – 1853) & his wife Mary (Ritter) Gladding (1783 – 1853) came from Hartford, Connecticut & settled a farm along SR 534 between Hartsgrove & Windsor.
-Their son Joseph Gladding (1809 – 1866) & his wife Thankful (Norris) Gladding (1798 – 1878) later settled a few miles north near Hartsgrove & had several children.
-Half of the township was a wedding gift to one of their descendants, & sometime in the mid to late 1800s the township name was changed from Gladding to Hartsgrove.
+In 1806, John Gladding (1782 – 1853) and his wife Mary (Ritter) Gladding (1783 – 1853) came from Hartford, Connecticut and settled a farm along SR 534 between Hartsgrove and Windsor.
+Their son Joseph Gladding (1809 – 1866) and his wife Thankful (Norris) Gladding (1798 – 1878) later settled a few miles north near Hartsgrove and had several children.
+Half of the township was a wedding gift to one of their descendants, and sometime in the mid to late 1800s the township name was changed from Gladding to Hartsgrove.

-The town was organized in 1830 & its post office ran from 1830 – 1905.
-Its square has a restored general store, the last one room schoolhouse, an old church, former meeting hall, & the Hartsgrove Emporium which housed a US presidents museum.
+The town was organized in 1830 and its post office ran from 1830 – 1905.
+Its square has a restored general store, the last one room schoolhouse, an old church, former meeting hall, and the Hartsgrove Emporium which housed a US presidents museum.
 There’s also a nice small park with a gazebo in the middle of the traffic roundabout in the town square.
-John & Mary Gladding were buried in Windsor Township Cemetery about 5 miles south of Hartsgrove on SR 534.
-Joseph & Thankful Gladding were buried with several of their ancestors in Hartsgrove Center Cemetery (Hartsgrove Township Cemetery) off of SR 534 just north of the town.
+John and Mary Gladding were buried in Windsor Township Cemetery about 5 miles south of Hartsgrove on SR 534.
+Joseph and Thankful Gladding were buried with several of their ancestors in Hartsgrove Center Cemetery (Hartsgrove Township Cemetery) off of SR 534 just north of the town.